top of page

-Symptoms by Stage of Wilms tumor
+Symptoms of Wilms Tumor by Stage

 What's on this page:

-Staging symptoms of WIlms tumor
+• Staging Symptoms of WIlms tumor;

-What this means for parents
+• What this Means for Parents;

 Symptoms of Wilms tumor can vary depending on the stage of childhood kidney cancer and how far the disease has progressed within the body.
 Some children with early-stage Wilms tumor may have very mild symptoms or appear generally healthy, while children with more advanced or metastatic disease may develop a wider range of physical changes affecting the abdomen, kidneys, lungs, energy levels, or overall health.